Aug 192020

 Automatic Water Level Controller Circuit

-This automatic water level controller circuit ensures that the tank always has a sufficient amount of water.
-There are many houses or buildings that, due to their geographical location, do not have the necessary water pressure.
+This automatic water level controller circuit ensures that there is always an adequate amount of water in the tank.
+There are many homes or buildings that do not have the necessary water pressure due to their geographical location.

-In order for the pressure to increase and be able to reach everywhere, it is necessary to place an elevated tank and thus the water is distributed by gravity.
+In order to increase the pressure and to be able to reach everywhere, it is necessary to place an elevated tank and thus the water is distributed by gravity.

-To bring the water from the ground level to the tank, a pump (motor) is used.
-This pump activates itself whenever the water level is below an already set level and deactivates when it reaches a maximum level, also set.
+A pump (motor) is used to move water from the ground to the tank.
+This pump is activated when the water level falls below a pre-set level and deactivated when it reaches a pre-set maximum level.

 The tank has 3 sensors that indicate the amount of water in the tank to the controller circuit.

-How the automatic water level controller circuit works?
+How does the automatic water level controller work?

 When the water level rises:

-1 – When the tank is low or has no water, no sensor touches the liquid or only the lower sensor does.
-In this case, the pump is connected and pumping water to the elevated tank.
-See that the pump is working (its normal state) when the relay is not active.
+1 – If the tank is low or has no water, neither sensor touches the liquid or only the lower sensor touches the liquid.
+In this case, the pump is connected and pumping water to the high tank.
+Note that the pump is operating (its normal state) when the relay is not active.

-In this case, the 555 outputs a high voltage level (approximately 10 to 11 volts) that, after passing through the network of capacitors, diode and resistance, does not saturate the transistors.
+In this case, the 555 outputs a high voltage level (approximately 10 to 11 volts) that does not saturate the transistors after passing through the network of capacitors, diode, and resistor.

 Automatic Water Level Controller Circuit